GorbachovMaina1/images/README.md

 Issues related to these images can be reported in [an issue](https://github.com/devcontainers/images/issues) in this repository.

+## Lhq1

+The Lhq1 task involves adding a new section to the README.md file.
+This section should provide a brief description of the Lhq1 task and include any relevant information or instructions for completing the tasks.

 # License
 Copyright (c) Microsoft Corporation.
 All rights reserved. <br />
 Licensed under the MIT License.
 See [LICENSE](LICENSE).